itssyenny/OS-1/README.md

 # ONCE A SYSTEM CALL OCCURS

 When you call the system call, the processor is switched automatically to the system execution mode(privileged execution mode).
-And, the __key parts of the current thread context (e.g. the program counter and the stack pointer) are SAVED__.
+And, the __key parts of the current thread context (e.g. the program counter and the stack pointer) are SAVED__. <br />
 Then, there are changes in the thread context, such as :
   * __Program counter__ is set to a fixed memory address (within the kernel's address space) by the hardware.
   * __Stack pointer__ is pointed at the top of a stack in the kernel's address space.